ITU-R-Study-Group-3/ITU-R-HF/ant14notes.md

 Type 14 files typically contain pattern data for multiple frequencies in the range 1->30MHz.

 ### Overview of Changes
 In order to represent pattern data for multiple frequencies, the existing pattern data structure has been modified to include an additional layer.
 Pattern data is now contained in a 3D array accessed by \[frequency\]\[azimuth\]\[elevation\].
 In addition to the pattern, we need to store a complementary list of frequencies in the 1D array `Ant.freqs`.
-As this array is dynamically allocated, we also need to use an integer variable, `Ant.numFreqs`, to track the size of `Ant.freqs`.
+As this array is dynamically allocated, we also need to use an integer variable, `Ant.freqn`, to track the size of `Ant.freqs`.
 The index of the frequency array corresponds to the index of the pattern array.

 e.g. If we have pattern data available for an antenna at three frequencies the Ant structures would contain the following;

-numFreqs = 3
+freqn = 3

 freqs = \[5.0, 7.35, 14.1\]

 pattern = \[0\]\[azi\]\[ele\] (Gain at 5.0MHz), \[1\]\[azi\]\[ele\] (Gain at 7.35MHz), \[2\]\[azi\]\[ele\] (Gain at 14.1MHz)

 ### Memory Allocation
-As each antenna type (13, 14, Isotropic) can support different numbers of frequencies which are only known at run time, memory allocation for the pattern data structure has been moved from `AllocatePathMemory()` in PathMemory.c to the function responsible of parsing the data file in ReadType13.c.
+As each antenna type (13, 14, Isotropic) can support different numbers of frequencies which are only known at run time, memory allocation for the pattern data structure has been moved from `AllocatePathMemory()` in PathMemory.c to the a dedicated function, `AllocateAntennaMemory()`, which is called with the appropriate dimensions when parsing the data file in ReadType13.c.
 Type 13 and Isotropic files currently only support a single frequency, type 14 files support 30 frequencies.
 The corresponding calls to `free()` the pattern data structure remain in `FreePathMemory()` in PathMemory.c.  `FreePathMemory()` has been modified to accommodate the additional layer in the pattern data structure and also the `Ant.freqs` array.

 ### ReadInputConfiguration
-The `ReadInputConfiguration()` function has been modified to look for files with the suffix '.t14' and if so call up the `ReadType14()` function.
+The `ReadInputConfiguration()` function has been modified to look for files with the suffix '.t14' or '.T14' and if so call up the `ReadType14()` function.
 All other suffixes will call up `ReadType13()`.

 ### ReadType13() & IsotropicPattern()
 These functions have been modified to include memory allocation.
 In the case of the `ReadType13()` function, the Ant.freqs array is populated with the frequency value read from forth parameter (line 6) in the input file.
 In the case of the Isotropic antenna, a frequency of 0.00MHz has been used to indicate that the pattern does not change with frequency.
 This convention is not actually used any where at the moment but may be useful later.